-hb_read-Read a sparse matrix from a file

-call hb_read (a, iret, iunit, filename, b, mtitle)
+hb_read-Read a sparse matrix from a file in the Harwell-Boeing format call hb_read (a, iret, iunit, filename, b, mtitle)

 filename The name of the file to be read.

 Specified as: a character variable containing a valid file name, or -, in which case the default input unit 5 (i.e. standard input in Unix jargon) is used.
 Default: -.